 We advise you to check your lease thoroughly before you sign to make sure that the contract is in line with Dutch rental law.

-If you are having an issue with either your landlord or your tenants, please do not hesitate to get in touch with one of our specialised lawyers.
+If you are having an issue with either your landlord or your tenants, please do not hesitate to get in touch with us for advice.

 Update article: December 2017